Joseph J. Biernacki, DRE., PE

 In Processes

-1. T. Xie, and J. J. Biernacki, The Hydration of Tricalcium Silicates and the Development of Calcium Silicate Hydration Bulk Density at Early Age, for J. Am.
+6. T. Xie, and J. J. Biernacki, The Hydration of Tricalcium Silicates and the Development of Calcium Silicate Hydration Bulk Density at Early Age, J. Am.
 Cer.
 Soc, in preparation.

 Books, Book Chapters, Manuscripts